- Python Basics

 - Python Examples

-Strings are used to represent text, a combination of characters, without mattering the type of characters.
+Strings are used to represent text, which is a combination of characters, regardless of the type of characters.
 Therefore, strings can also store a value that contains numbers.

 x = 'codescracker' print(type(x)) x = 'Python is Fun' print(type(x)) x = "134" print(type(x)) x = '243.554' print(type(x)) x = 'Python@134' print(type(x))